wp-plugins/simple-real-estate-pack-4/readme.txt

 **4.** Now, you should be able to use SRP Listing Page template from the drop-down selection list when editing your listings.

-= Using SRP Neighborhood Profiles in Custom Templates =
+= Using SRP Neighborhood Profiles in Other Custom Templates =

 Assuming that a number of values that refer to property location will be passes to your custom template, you need to define the following global variable as an associative array with preset keys followed by the `srp_profile()` function: